adharafardhin/rotation-1-group-3/README.md

 Welcome to the Github Repository dedicated to Rotation 1 of LIFE4136: Bioinformatics Group Research Project, of the MSc Bioinformatics at University of Nottingham 2023/2024.

 ## What is the problem we have been presented with?
-You need to determine the genomic changes in various strains of a micro-organism from provided sequencing data.
-This involves assembling genomes from both short (Illumina) and long (Nanopore) read data, and then analyzing these assemblies to identify mutations and impacted biological functions.
+The problem we face in this project centers on the complex task of identifying and understanding genetic modifications in strains of a micro-organism whose genomes have been altered.
+These modifications are unknown in terms of their nature and location, posing significant challenges for genetic mapping and characterization.
+We are provided with a mixture of sequencing data, including short-read (Illumina) and long-read (Nanopore) data, which differ in their accuracy and coverage capabilities.
+The challenge lies in effectively using this data to assemble the genomes and pinpoint the genetic changes, thereby facilitating a deeper understanding of the biological functions these modifications may affect.

 ## What are the objectives of our study?